chrisweb/web-audio-api-player/examples/simple-player/README.md

 ### build the player

-first, use the VSCode terminal (or your favorite command line tool) and go into the root of this project:
+first, use the VSCode terminal (or your favorite command line tool), then use the following command to go into the root of the project:

 ```shell
 cd /YOUR_REPOSITORIES_PATH/web-audio-api-player